the-crypt-keeper/can-ai-code/README.md

 - **Length**: More elements = more working memory stress
 - **Depth**: More structural complexity = deeper reasoning chains

-This creates a 2D difficulty space that we can scale infinitely upward.
+This creates a 2D difficulty space that we can explore and scale infinitely.

 ## The Architecture of Thought